riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

 ### Stone Oven

 This is the traditional way to cook agave for tequila.
 The agave are piled into a large brick oven, which is then heated for 24-48 hours to slowly release the agave sugars.
 This results in a sweet, caramelized, roasted flavour tones, and retains much of the agave’s natural characteristics.
-This is a really popular for more premium
+This is a really popular method for more premium batches of Tequila.

 ### Autoclave